top of page

 An extract from the Novel ...

-Dismissing any lingering thoughts of Caesar and the Curia, the unsettled brothers passed through the gate and entered an open garden.
-Baecr knew it well.
-It stretched a hundred paces or so to a short flight of steps leading up to the theatre-proper.
-On summer days he had visited there with Vetelia, watching her admire the colour and scent of shrubs and flowers, or sheltered together beneath shaded porticos when the midday sun had burned too fiercely.
-Then it had been a place of promenades, parties and grape-fueled drink, of other people’s jokes and laughter, families with young children sometimes, Phoebe included, a prelude to play and festivals, music and dance, when all people wanted was to have fun.
+With thoughts of Caesar and the Curia now forgotten, Baecr led the way into an open garden.
+He knew its layout well, aware that curving paths, rows of shrubs, and low bushes stretched a hundred paces or so to a short flight of steps leading into the theatre-proper.
+On summer days, he had visited the garden with Vetelia, sheltering together beneath shaded porticos, watching her name and admire the varicoloured flowers arranged in tidy borders running alongside the paths: red and yellow rosa, golden cartha and hyathincus, purple lavendula, and pink acanthus.
+Back then it had been a place of promenades, parties, and grape-fueled laughter, of other people’s jokes and families with young children—Phoebe included—a prelude to plays and festivals, music and dance.
 Even he had enjoyed some uncommon happiness there.
-Now it was sombre and empty, drained of life except their own.
-To him its snow-frosted paths felt more like walkways to a mausoleum than to any place of entertainment.
+Now it was sombre and empty, drained of life except their own, its snow-frosted path leading more towards a mausoleum than any place of entertainment.

 bottom of page